PaulineBernat/AIRE_homework/OVERVIEW.md

 Finding new geographic area can be useful for tracking unusual application or close duplicates, both presenting risks of fraud.<br/>
 In the case of new application, comparing the annual income to the median in the state can provide a loose cut for potential fraud.
  <br/>
-I looked at application in the stream that had a zip code and a job title with no entry in the training data.
+I looked at application in the stream that had a zip code and a job title with no entry in the training data. <br/>
 <b>Currently flagging ~7-8% of applications in aire.stream.data</b><br/>
 The next task, aside refining the current definitions of job title and spatial area, would be to take the estimated age of the borrower into account (for instance using the emp_length, the verification_status, the number of accounts). <br/>

-<b>3.- Run the code</b><br/>
+<b>Run the code</b><br/>

 a.- run the script CommonFile.R. <i>Will load libraries, functions (operations, visualisation) common to both EVENTS </i> <br/>
 b.- run the script EXAG_INCOME.R. <i>Will look at all applications and flag those with exaggerated income for a given set (zip, job).</i> <br/>
 c.- run the script NEW_GEO_AREA.R. <i>Will look at new application in set (zip, job), flag them and show average income in the corresponding state.</i> <br/>